Saric-Group/trimem_sbeady/README.md

 ### 4. Installing LAMMPS

 LAMMPS has to be installed using python shared libraries and some specific packages.
-If you already have LAMMPS you might have to reinstall it.
+If you already have LAMMPS you might have to recompile it.
 In any case you will have to perform the python install using your Trienv environment as we detail below.
+Saric group members are working on a patched LAMMPS version that should be available soon.

 Go back to the directory where you want to have your install folder and get lammps from git by running